 “He told me that after our meeting, he went in and looked at his talent acquisition budget,” Schwartz recalled.
 “He told me, ‘I had no idea we were spending so much trying to hire new people.
 And how little we were spending to help our existing people fill our future needs.’”

 As has been the case with many other sales calls, this CHRO thought about what he had heard, looked deeper into the numbers, and eventually wanted more information about reskilling.
-Schwartz said that most organisations need more than one conversation to convince them to transform their talent strategy.
+Schwartz said that most organizations need more than one conversation to convince them to transform their talent strategy.

 Schwartz acknowledged that for a very long time, workplace learning was seen more as a perk to drive loyalty and engagement than as a tool of talent development.

-An organisation might, for example, pay for a leader to get an MBA.
+An organization might, for example, pay for a leader to get an MBA.
 That might not have had much of an impact on the talent pipeline, but it did build loyalty to the employer’s brand and possibly helped with the recruitment of other talent.

-Some organisations took a more direct approach to learning that involved creating their own educational institutions.
+Some organizations took a more direct approach to learning that involved creating their own educational institutions.
 Some of the world’s biggest and most iconic companies—GE, General Motors and AT&T for example—created corporate campuses that were designed to train new employees and upskill existing ones.

-Schwartz said, however, that not every organisation has the resources or the number of employees to make that a cost-effective option.
+Schwartz said, however, that not every organization has the resources or the number of employees to make that a cost-effective option.
 There were also concerns about the return on investment that employers were getting for learning expenditures.